VonHeikemen/lsp-zero.nvim/advance-usage.md

 ### I just want to use vim default keybindings for autocomplete

-You can use the preset that comes with `nvim-cmp`.
+You can use the preset that comes with nvim-cmp.

 ```lua
 local lsp = require('lsp-zero')